Stefan Lettig (Master in Management, ETH Lausanne

 Stefan constructed with the help of his team an innovation portfolio analysis for a Fortune 500 company, based on the "The Strategic Innovation Framework Methodology" and provided an overarching innovation strategy for top management.
 In 2015 Stefan started to interact with the digitization community, realizing successful digitization projects.
 As a pioneer, he defined a digital core and non-core banking "modular product model" based on a "dynamic pricing mechanism" for one of the two globally operating Swiss banks.

-Since 2017 Stefan researches at the Department of Management, Technology and Economics, at the institute of Technology and Innovation Management at the ETH Zürich.
 His research focus is in the area of the "information acquisition process" (Greer and Lei, 2012), in which feedback loops and routines function as a vehicle for generating and acquiring knowledge from the customer and employees for the innovation process.
 This is accomplished by changing routines and finding how knowledge can be integrated into a company.

 The client is not only at the center of the universe, but rather creates customer-centricity!